GaloisField2718/minstordinals/README.md

 }
 ```

-## Why this idea ?
+## Why this idea ❓

 We can also think about a two step push with pushing image on Ordinals and after trigger a `minsta mint` operation but it will more expensive.
 Minsta is already stored on [arweave](https://docs.arweave.org/developers/).

 So, it's cheaper and it's a first easy implementation of a cross protocol between mintbase and ordinal.

-## Go beyond
+## Go beyond 🚀

 What we can see with this technical purpose is anyone can mint a bitcoin only transaction without beeing related to mintbase.

-To solve this issue, the Near BOS with indexers could be solution.
+To solve this issue, the Near BOS with indexers could be solution [NEAR Lake Indexer | NEAR Documentation](https://docs.near.org/tools/near-lake).
 We will try to show you how it can works in theory to be sure that only valid inscriptions regarding minsta mints are valid to use into Near Ecosystem.

-# Step-by-step implementation
+# Step-by-step implementation 👣

-[]

-[]

-[]

-[]
+[] `/docs` : should contains technical documentation of our project 📂.
+The main technical vision should be present in it.
+The slides will be here also.

+[] `/minsta` : should contains technical implementations and integrate the call for ordinals inscriptions.

-[]
+  [] Modify colors and appareance.

+  [] Check nft deployment.
+The goal is to understand what data are required, what are given and what can we get from deployment.

+  [] Write the script to push json file on Ordinals.

+  [] Push one basic `minsta mint` json file with [Testing - Ordinal Theory Handbook](https://docs.ordinals.com/guides/testing.html).

+[] `/ressources` : every ressources used during this hackathon should be contained here.
+The `README.md` file into it would contain links for references.

+[] `README.md` : should be our organisation point.